The Biggest Test

 “You can’t know if you’re talented at riding hippos until you try,” write the authors of Dark Horse: Achieving Success Through the Pursuit of Fulfillment.

 Do, experience, study, and work on different things in search of what comes easier to you than most.
 This can take years, even decades, to find.
-My post on being your best self might be of some assistance.
+But once you’ve assembled enough clues, you can use tools like AI to find your (not-so-)superpower, like I did.

 B. Keep your eyes on the prize.